r3lik/dealer/README.md

 # dealer
-An ansible playbook to deploy Telegraf, Influx and Grafana
+Ansible playbook to deploy Telegraf, Influx and Grafana